4 tips to spring clean your finances

-Just like with the big three consumer reporting companies, you can also get free copies of your specialty consumer reports every 12 months from many of the specialty consumer reporting companies.
-Specialty consumer reporting companies collect and share information about your employment history, transaction history with a business, or repayment history for a specific product or service.
+Just like with the big three consumer reporting companies, you can also get free copies of your nationwide specialty consumer reports every 12 months from many of the specialty consumer reporting companies.
+Specialty consumer reporting companies collect and share information about employment history, medical records and payments, check writing, or insurance claims.

 Second, contact your lender to see if alternative payment options are available.
 You may be able to change your due date so that a payment is due closer to when you receive your income.
 Or, you could explore extended repayment options depending on your financial situation.

 Have you ever looked at your credit card bill and wondered where all those charges came from?
-Or, have you found yourself swiping your credit card for a purchase before you’ve had a chance to think about whether you really wanted to borrow money to pay for it?
+Or, have you found yourself swiping your credit card for a purchase before you’ve had a chance to think about it?

-Taking a close look at your credit card purchases over the past couple months is one way to help gain control over your credit card spending.
-Try breaking down necessary expenses vs. “wants,” if you’re hoping to cut back.
+Gain control over your credit card spending by taking a close look at your credit card purchases over the past couple months.
+If you're looking to cut back, try breaking down necessary expenses vs. wants.
 Once you see how you’re spending, try creating a “rule to live by” to make sure you stay on track.
 These kinds of simple personal guidelines, such as using cash for smaller purchases, make it easier to stick to your goals over time.